Drinking wine in Barcelona is a dream come true—now take it to the next level!

 5. Take a wine tour

 What’s better than drinking wine?
 Drinking it with new friends in one of Barcelona’s most beautiful historic neighborhoods!
-That’s exactly what you’ll do on our Evening Tapas & Wine Tour, one of our favorite experiences for wine lovers in Barcelona.
+That’s exactly what you’ll do on our Gourmet Tapas & Wine Tour, one of our favorite experiences for wine lovers in Barcelona.

 This magical evening tour will take you off the beaten path and into incredible family-run bodegas and tapas bars most tourists won’t even notice.
 You’ll taste more than nine Spanish and Catalan wines, each paired beautifully with home-cooked tapas.
 Along the way, you’ll learn about the fascinating history of the wine industry in Spain and walk the streets of Born like a local.